viamrobotics/docs/docs/get-started/try-viam/rover-resources/rover-tutorial/_index.md

 ## Setup

 {{% alert title="Important" color="tip" %}}
-If you wish to use a Jetson Nano or Jetson Nano Orin, follow [this guide](./jetson-rover-setup/) instead.
+If you wish to use a Jetson Nano or Jetson Orin Nano, follow [this guide](./jetson-rover-setup/) instead.
 {{% /alert %}}

 ### Install Raspberry Pi OS